José Quirante

 José Quirante Pineda (10 May 1883 in Alicante, Spain – 30 May 1964 in Barcelona, Spain) was a footballer who played as a midfielder, being one of the first players to play for both FC Barcelona and Real Madrid.
 He is also remembered for being one of the first professional players of the still growing sport.
 Quirante was one of the most important players in the amateur beginnings of FC Barcelona, playing with them for a whole decade between 1901 and 1911.

-He was an outstanding athlete and cyclist and, after his sports retirement, he had a prolific career and long career as a coach for numerous clubs throughout the Spanish geography.
+He was an outstanding athlete and cyclist and, after his sports retirement, he had a prolific career and long career as a coach for numerous clubs throughout Spanish geography.
 He was the coach of Real Madrid during the first Spanish league season in 1929.
 He was also one of the founders of Casual SC.

 Club career

 Quirante was born in Valencian Community, but moved to Barcelona as a child, where he began to develop an interest in football.
 He began his career as a midfielder at his hometown club FC Barcelona during the 1901–02 season, being a member of the Barcelona team that won its very first trophy, the Copa Macaya in 1901–02, netting one goal on the final matchday on 23 March 1902 in a 15–0 victory over Català SC.
 The Copa Macaya is now recognized as the first Catalan championship.
 He then helped the club win the Copa Barcelona in 1902–03, and played a pivotal role in helping Barça win the Catalan championship in 1904–05.

-During his trips to the capital of Spain due to work obligations, he did not give up on his passion for football and kept playing, doing so for two years (1906-08) with Real Madrid without ever abandoning the Barça ranks.
+During his trips to the capital of Spain due to work obligations, he did not give up on his passion for football and kept playing, doing so for two years (1906–08) with Real Madrid without ever abandoning the Barça ranks.

 Quirante was part of the club's first great team in the early 1910s, which had the likes of Massana, Amechazurra, Peris, Paco Bru and the Wallace brothers (Charles and Percival).
 He helped this side win the Catalan championship three times in a row between 1909 and 1911.
 Also in this period, in 1910, he was a member of the Barcelona side that won the inaugural edition of the Pyrenees Cup, starting in the final in which he helped his side beat Real Sociedad 2–1, thus contributing in the club's first piece of international silverware.